phoban01/flux-terragrunt-poc/README.md

 `kustomize build --load-restrictor=LoadRestrictionsNone stg/eu-west-1/account-01/`

 ## Questions
-- dependencies: can be done with Kustomize but makes
+- dependencies: can be done with Kustomize but creates difficulties in relation to variable inheritance
-- variables: can't do variable inheritance and passing outputs between stacks until we `varsFrom` supports multiple inputs.
+- variables: can't do variable inheritance alongside passing outputs between stacks until we `varsFrom` supports multiple inputs.
 - auth: how best to configure sts / impersonation per account?

 ## Deploying